mediafinger/mediafinger.github.io/about_me.markdown

 I do consider myself to be a product developer thinking of all parts of an implementation and not only 'my code'.
 I prefer to write simple, maintainable code and to find a good, pragmatic solution, instead of a complex one.
 When layers of abstractions or optimizations become necessary, they can be added at the right moment.

-I am a great communicator.
+I am a strong communicator.
 Spreading information and connecting people comes natural to me.
 I do push my colleagues to share more.
 Be it through the group chat or in pull request descriptions or by creating new tickets.
 When I am in the office, I use the opportunity to connect with people outside of my team to learn more about the business in general.
 When I am remote, video chats help discussing complex matters.

 I am happy to work in a fully remote position.
 At home in Barcelona I have a great setup with standing desk, 4k screen, 200 MBit fibre connection and a sunny balcony.
-Now that summer is approaching I want to take advantage of living in Spain with a ‘Bulli’ and work [besides a beach](bulli_beach.jpg title="Playa de las Hurnas, Spain") or [in the mountains](bulli_montsec.jpg title="Montsec, Spain") from time to time - when there is a fast internet connection available.
+Now that summer is approaching I want to take advantage of living in Spain with a ‘Bulli’ and work [besides a beach](https://raw.githubusercontent.com/mediafinger/mediafinger.github.io/master/bulli_beach.jpg title="Playa de las Hurnas, Spain") or [in the mountains](https://raw.githubusercontent.com/mediafinger/mediafinger.github.io/master/bulli_montsec.jpg title="Montsec, Spain") from time to time - when there is a fast internet connection available.

 ## Most challenging development projects

 ### tolingo: integrating Salesforce CRM
   - replacing old PHP monolith
-  - new Rails customer facing app
+  - new customer facing Rails app
-  - new Rails operators facing app
+  - new operators facing Rails app
   - implementing a new payment solution
   - integrating Salesforce
   - Ruby services to glue internal and external apps together